Overview of UWFi Rules

 Paradigm UWFi Rules are the ultimate hybrid of pro wrestling and mixed martial arts.
 Bouts are fast, explosive, and exciting.
 But more than anything – when a bout is conducted under Paradigm UWFi Rules… IT’S A FIGHT!

 Paradigm Pro first introduced UWFi Rules at the 2019 Fighting Spirit Heavyweight Grand Prix, and has seen used UWFi Rules for select matches at dozens of events.
-In addition, UWFi Rules are highlighted on the UWFi Rules Contender Series that streams on IndependentWrestling.TV.
-Click here to watch our shows on IndependentWrestling.TV!
+In addition, UWFi Rules were highlighted over five seasons of the UWFi Rules Contender Series – available soon (along with our complete archives) on Fite+.

 Professional Wrestling historians may note that UWFi Rules have been modernized from the rule-set used by the Union of Wrestling Forces International.
 Changes have been made to encourage a higher percentage of ‘finishes’.
 As such UWFi Rules now permit elbow strikes, permit strikes to a downed opponent, and time limits have been removed from all fights.